Link Search Menu Expand Document

 Step by step: How to add an “Adjust Percentage VAT” rule:

-- In the [Product Cluster] field, select “All Products”.
+6. In the [Product Category] field, select “All Products”.

-- In the [Customer Cluster] field, type the name of the customer cluster that the VAT should apply to, this will again often be a cluster named after a country.
+7. In the [Customer Cluster] field, type the name of the customer cluster that the VAT should apply to.
+This will again often be a cluster named after a country.

-- As the [Rule Order] use a high order, often 30 is used, to ensure that the VAT is applied after the last rule.
+9. As the [Rule Order] use a high order, often 30 is used to ensure that the VAT is applied after the last rule.

 In Figure Pricing Rules 6, an example of a VAT rule is added.
 These rules are often made during an implementation by CloudBilling employees.
 More info on BOTs can be found in section Billing Output Tags.